jro31/jethro-codes/_articles/projects/blocks-falling.md

 `reduce` returns a single value.
 It "reduces" your array into a single value.
 In this case, that single value just so happens to be a rather large object.

-`reduce` loops over all the elements of the array that it's called on. `acc` (short for 'accumulator') is the accumulated value to be returned, after that iteration. `curr` (short for 'current'), is the current element from the array that we're iterating over.
+`reduce` loops over all the elements of the array that it's called on. `acc` (short for 'accumulator') is the accumulated value to be returned from that iteration. `curr` (short for 'current'), is the current element from the array that we're iterating over.

 Confused?